icepaka89/ultimate-manhunt/README.md

 <!--
 TODO:
 * Maybe use action bar for distance reporting?
-* Make it so weather is always clear (toggle)
 * Command to save current time so you can pick up later
 * Improve randomize-spawn command
 ** Ability to stop manhunt
-** When assassin dies during manhunt, give them the compass again ** BUG: If assassin leaves the game then comes back, the compass is broken until they're re-added to assassins group ** Add 1/2 time, 1/4 time, and 10sec warnings to countdown ** Add optional game timer?
+** Add optional game timer?
 -->